USEPA/emf/EMF/deploy/doc/guides/cost/ch2_installing_cost.md

 ## Background on the CoST Client-Server System

 Because CoST is fully integrated within the EMF, installing CoST is the same as installing the EMF.
 There are two parts of the CoST/EMF system: a client and a server.
-For this guide, it is assumed that you need to install both the client and the server.
+In this guide, it is assumed that you need to install both the client and the server.

 In the CoST client-server system, client software that runs on a desktop computer is used to connect to a server running the CoST algorithms and database.
 The CoST/EMF client is a Java program that accesses Java and [PostgreSQL](http://www.postgresql.org) software running on the CoST/EMF server.
 CoST/EMF requires that a recent version of Java be installed on each user's computer.
 The EMF database server stores information related to emissions modeling, including emissions inventory datasets and a database of emissions control measures.
 When a control strategy is developed, new datasets and summaries of them are created within CoST, and controlled emissions inventories can optionally be generated.
 These emissions inventories can be exported from CoST and then used as inputs to the SMOKE modeling system, which prepares emissions data for use in the CMAQ model.
 A schematic of the CoST/EMF client-server system is shown in [the next figure](#cost_emf_client_server).